MARA PREDATOR PROJECT

 How do we identify lions?

-We use a lion’s whisker spot pattern for identification, which remains the same throughout a lion's life.
-We can also use ear tears, nose colour and mane size, but these can change.
+Each lion’s whisker spot pattern is unique and remains the same throughout its life, providing an accurate means of identification.
+We also use ear tears, nose colour and mane size, but these can change.

 Get involved!

-We aim to give all MNC visitors the opportunity to get involved in our work.
 Lion conservation is not only an issue for researchers, but for everyone who has a passion for big cats.
+All visitors are welcome to become involved in our work.

 Report your lion sightings!

-Have you have photographed a lion in or around the Mara North or Olare Orok Conservancy?
-If so, it's easy to report your sighting along with a photograph by using the report form.
+Have you have photographed a lion in or around the Mara North, Olare Orok or Naibosho Conservancies?
+It is easy to report your sighting, along with a photograph by using the report form.

 We're particularly interested if you have visited one of these lodges: